1995 Atlantic hurricane season: Hurricane Roxanne

 A tropical wave merged with a broad low pressure area and an upper trough near Honduras.
 The system quickly organized into Tropical Depression Nineteen on October 7.
 The depression brushed Central America before curving northward, where it strengthened into Tropical Storm Roxanne on October 9.
 Roxanne posed a threat to Cuba and the Cayman Islands, which briefly prompted the issuance of a tropical storm warning and a hurricane watch.
-However, a high pressure system forced Roxanne to tracked generally westward, which prevented it from significantly affecting the aforementioned islands.
+However, a high pressure system forced Roxanne to tracked generally westward, which prevented it from significantly affecting the Cayman Islands.
 After becoming a hurricane on October 10, Roxanne began to rapidly strengthen.
 Later that day, the storm peaked as a minimal Category 3 hurricane, with winds of 115 mph.

 By 02:00 UTC on October 11, Roxanne made landfall just north of Tulum, Quintana Roo, on the Yucatán Peninsula with winds of 115 mph.
 The storm significantly weakened inland and emerged into the Bay of Campeche as a tropical storm.
 Several shortwave troughs and ridges caused Roxanne to track aimlessly through the southern Gulf of Mexico.
 By October 14, it re-strengthened into a hurricane.
 After making a close approach to the Yucatán Peninsula while heading southeastward, Roxanne weakened to a tropical storm on October 17 as it doubled back to the northwest.
 A cold front forced Roxanne westward on October 19, and it simultaneously weakened to a tropical depression.
 The cyclone curved abruptly southward and dissipated just offshore of Veracruz on October 21.

 In the Gulf of Mexico, a petroleum work barge with 245 people on board capsized, causing five people to drown.
 Due to its erratic movement, Roxanne dropped heavy rainfall in many areas of southern Mexico, and some areas reported over 25 in of precipitation.
 Extensive flooding occurred as a result, which destroyed crops, washed out roads, and damaged at least 40,000 homes.
 In addition, significant coastal flooding also occurred, as storm surge for nearly a week caused water to travel inland for hundreds of yards.
 High winds also occurred over the Yucatán Peninsula, with one station reporting hurricane-force winds on October 11.
-Unconfirmed reports also indicated that many hotel lobbies in Cancun and Cozumel were damaged from pounding waves.
+Unconfirmed reports also indicated that many hotel lobbies in Cancún and Cozumel were damaged from pounding waves.
 Overall, Roxanne caused $1.5 billion in damage and 29 fatalities.
 However, not all damage could be distinguished from Hurricane Opal.